birth educator and author

 Pregnancy can be a confusing time, especially if you hold hope for a physiological birth.
 Will it be possible?
 Will it be too painful?
 What about all the scary birth stories you hear?
 Is it just about luck?
 How can you prepare yourself?

-As a qualified childbirth educator and counsellor I have worked with thousands of parents-to-be, as well as with midwives and other health practitioners, sharing how they can best support physiological birth.
+As a qualified childbirth educator and counsellor I have worked with thousands of parents-to-be who have gone on to have the physiological births they wanted, as well as with midwives and other healthcare professionals sharing how they can best support this kind of birth.

 ‘We wish we’d known about Rhea, her books, and this workshop prior to our first pregnancy.
 We absolutely loved it, and found it far more beneficial than all other birth preparation we did in our first pregnancy’ – Lauren, workshop participant